 Example 1:

-Let's take an example to illustrate the use of the wctob function in C++.
+Let's consider a scenario to demonstrate the functionality of the wctob function within C++.

 #include <cwchar>